HIP36685 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD60266.

-More details on star alternative names can be found at Star Names .
+More details on objects' alternative names can be found at Star Names .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 373.96 ± 0.16 miliarcseconds/year towards the north and 0.38 ± 1.26 milliarcseconds/year east if we saw them in the horizon.
+The star is moving 1.92 ± 0.93 milliarcseconds/year towards the north and 0.38 ± 1.26 milliarcseconds/year east if we saw them in the horizon.

-V* X Puppis has an apparent magnitude of 5.14 which is how bright we see the star from Earth.
+V* X Puppis has an apparent magnitude of 8.45 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of If you used the 2007 Parallax value, you would get an absolute magnitude of 3.13.
+If you used the 1997 Parallax value, you would get an absolute magnitude of If you used the 2007 Parallax value, you would get an absolute magnitude of -0.08.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 39.66 which gave the calculated distance to V* X Puppis as 82.24 light years away from Earth or 25.21 parsecs.
-It would take a spaceship travelling at the speed of light, 82.24 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.05 which gave the calculated distance to V* X Puppis as -65232.67 light years away from Earth or -20000 parsecs.
+If you want that in miles, it is -43,746,113,256,069.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.